Alternative Choices for You

 The Windows client

 The Windows VPN client for Windows looks about as nice as any competing VPN we have ever reviewed.
-This is impressive and shows that a lot of care and attention went into making the app.
+This is impressive and shows that a fair amount of care and attention went into making the app.

 In terms of features, there is very little to set up.
-This VPN only provides IKEv2 encryption, which means that there is nothing to change in terms of security.
+This VPN only offers IKEv2 or WireGuard encryption, which means that there is little to change in terms of security.
 You can alter ports, or turn on split tunneling, or anything advanced of this nature.
 This makes the VPN simple to use and means that you can get stuck into picking a location.

-For those who intend to torrent, a kill-switch is available and comes turned on by default.
+For those who intend to torrent, a kill-switch is available and enabled by default.
 This is a per-app kill-switch, which means that it only works when the VPN application is running, and will not cut your internet if the app happens to crash.

-Admittedly, this VPN is pretty low on features and it doesn't give you any fancy information about server load.
+Admittedly, this VPN is pretty short on features and it doesn't give you any additional information about server load.
 This means that you will just need to pick a server and hope.
 If a server seems slow, we would recommend trying a different option.

-As you can see in the image above, you can opt to start the VPN on launch, which ensures that it always connects as soon as the app opens.
+As you can see in the image above, you can opt to start the VPN on launch, which ensures that it connects automatically as soon as the app opens.

 The good news is that you can pick not only the country but also from various cities, which allows you to pick a server exactly where you need it.
 All the servers are marked as "Optimized for streaming", but you don't get servers optimized for anything else – so this largely seems like a marketing ploy, and one can only assume that it means very little.